What does your Cholesterol level Mean Australia

 Regular Sleep

-Don’t underestimate the power of a good night’s sleep!
+Don't underestimate the power of a good night's sleep!
 Regular sleep patterns are essential for overall well-being and can positively impact your cholesterol levels.
 Aim for 7-9 hours of quality sleep each night to support optimal heart health.
 Sleep is essential for the body to undertake necessary rest and repair functions.
-A lack of sleep can create hormonal imbalances that challenge the liver which is responsible for detoxing cholesterol.
+A lack of sleep can create hormonal imbalances that challenge the liver, which is responsible for detoxifying cholesterol.
 Are you having trouble with sleep?
-Take a read of getting a good night’s sleep.
+Take a read on getting a good night's sleep.

 Healthy Diet